Does GraphOS Router Replace My API Gateway?

 Support for non-GraphQL APIs

-GraphQL is an innovative technology that give clients much more control over their operations and a common language for service teams to communicate.
-However, GraphQL usually is not the one and only API technology used by companies today.
-If you need to have a common gateway to secure REST endpoints and GraphQL endpoints, the GraphOS Router can be a complimentary tool that lives underneath this higher-level API gateway.
-You can configure company-wide policies at the outermost edge layer, and anything else that is better defined as a GraphQL-specific policy can be managed by the router.
-In addition, using a defense-in-depth security strategy reduces your companies risk, so having both an API gateway and router applying shared rules can lead to a more secure environment.
+If you already have common gateway to secure REST and GraphQL endpoints, the GraphOS Router can be a complimentary tool that lives underneath this higher-level API gateway.
+You can configure company-wide policies at the outermost edge layer, and anything else that is better defined as a graph-specific policy can be managed by the router.
+In addition, using a defense-in-depth security strategy reduces your companies risk, so having both an API gateway and GraphOS Router applying shared security rules can lead to a more secure environment.

 When to consider GraphOS Router

-And do all this with minimal latency and scalable performance then consider adopting GraphOS and the GraphOS Router today!
+And do all this with minimal latency and scalable performance then consider adopting GraphOS Studio and the GraphOS Router today!

 Feedback